 Days Format | Morning Session

 During the morning session all students willfully engaged in practical, ‘hands-on’ activities, these will include learning about the processes and applications used at a Crime Scene including, Fingerprinting using Magnetic Powder and Black Ink.
 Additionally, the students will be analysing Footwear and Hair and Fibre.
+Our Hair analysis takes us into a discussion on “DNA” which naturally takes us into ethnicity and heritage (Diversity and Inclusion).
 The last part of this session is looking at the collection and preservation of evidence at a Crime Scene and the importance of evidence retrieval and the significant part it plays in a court of law, giving the students an insight into the Criminal Justice System.

 Days Format | Afternoon Session